Top 20 JIRA Interview Questions and Answers

 => Click Here For Complete JIRA Tutorials Series

-JIRA Interview Questions And Answers
+Entry-Level JIRA Interview Questions

 Q #1) Why is JIRA used?

-- Able to track project progress from time to time.
+• Able to track project progress from time to time.

-- JIRA use-cases include project management, feature implementation, bug tracking, etc.
+• JIRA use-cases include project management, feature implementation, bug tracking, etc.

-- Along with issue tracking, history of the work done on issues, when, what and by whom can also be tracked.
+• Along with issue tracking, the history of work done on issues, when, what, and by whom, can also be tracked.

-- JIRA is platform-independent and can run anywhere.
+• JIRA is platform-independent and can run anywhere.

 Q #2) Explain the JIRA workflow.

-Answer: Workflow defines the series of steps or stages an issue/ bug goes through during its lifecycle from creation to the closing of the issue.
+Answer: Workflow defines the series of steps or stages an issue/bug goes through during its lifecycle from creation to the closing of the issue.

-Refer the below diagram for better understanding:
+Refer to the diagram below for a better understanding:

 Q #3) Enlist the report types generated by JIRA.

-- Average Age Report
+• Average Age Report

-- Created vs Resolved issue Report
+• Created vs Resolved Issue Report

-- Pie Chart Report
+• Pie Chart Report

-- Recently created Issue Report
+• Recently created Issue Report

-- Resolution Time Report
+• Resolution Time Report

-- Time Tracking Report
+• Time Tracking Report

-- User Workload Report
+• User Workload Report

-- Version Workload Report
+• Version Workload Report

-- Workload Pie chart Report
+• Workload Pie Chart Report

 Examples of reports generated for Scrum projects are:

-- Sprint Report
+• Sprint Report

-- Control chart
+• Control chart

-- Burndown chart
+• Burndown chart

-- Cumulative Flow diagram
+• Cumulative Flow diagram

-- Epic Report
+• Epic Report

-- Release Burndown
+• Release Burndown

-- Velocity chart
+• Velocity chart

-- Version Report
+• Version Report

 Examples of reports generated for Kanban projects:

-- Control chart
+• Control chart

-- Cumulative Flow diagram.
+• Cumulative Flow diagram.

-- Navigate to desired project dashboard.
+• Navigate to the desired project dashboard.

-Q #4) Explain the step by step procedure of how an issue is created in JIRA.
+Q #4) Explain the step-by-step procedure of how an issue is created in JIRA.

 Answer: Whenever an issue or defect is encountered while testing, it needs to be reported so that the developers can work on it and take the necessary action to fix it.

-b) Click on ‘Create’ button displayed and you will be navigated to a window for creating an issue.
+b) Click on the ‘Create’ button displayed and you will be navigated to a window for creating an issue.

-- In Description field, the detailed description of the issue is written.
+• In Description field, the detailed description of the issue is written.
 As you can see in the below example screenshot, Steps to reproduce the issue, Actual result, Expected result are included in the description.

-- In the Affect Version field, the current build version of the project is selected in which the issue has been encountered.
+• In the Affect Version field, the current build version of the project is selected in which the issue has been encountered.

-- Priority field defines which issue should be considered first to be fixed.
+• Priority field defines which issue should be considered first to be fixed.
 Tester selects the priority of the issue from the dropdown based on its effect on the application.
 This example issue is basically of a Medium priority.

-- In the Attachment field, any video or screenshot related to the issue is being uploaded.
+• In the Attachment field, any video or screenshot related to the issue is being uploaded.

 d) After all the details have been completed, click on the ‘Create’ button displayed on the window to create the new issue.